dell/csm-docs/content/docs/csidriver/installation/helm/unity.md

 ### Fibre Channel requirements

 Dell Unity supports Fibre Channel communication.
-If you use the Fibre Channel protocol, ensure that the following requirement is met before you install the CSI Driver for Dell PowerStore:
+If you use the Fibre Channel protocol, ensure that the following requirement is met before you install the CSI Driver for Dell Unity:
 - Zoning of the Host Bus Adapters (HBAs) to the Fibre Channel port must be done.